davigsa/graphql.ts/README.md

-# Creating Boilerplate API Node.js 🧢
+# Creating Boilerplate API GraphQL 🧢

 A Typescript project thats create a simple API with Node.js and GraphQL.
 Created with one resolver that prints a Hllo world: